---

 ## Third-Party Reviews and Publications

 Editorial coverage in high-authority publications carries significantly more AI citation weight than internal blog content.
-This increased weight makes external editorial coverage a more effective channel for brands than internal blog content when optimizing for these specific AI engine citation weights.
+This increased weight makes third-party editorial coverage a primary channel for brands seeking to improve their visibility and authority within generative AI search results.

 * HARO (Help A Reporter Out)